-- Be aware of 2014 FDA guidelines for caution in use of long acting/extended release opioids - Long-acting opioids should be scheduled, never PRN - When converting from a short-acting to a long-acting opioid, make sure to account for incomplete cross-tolerance - When transitioning, only convert approx.60% of the total daily morphine equivalents to a long-acting form, leave the remaining approximately 20% for short-acting opioids for breakthrough pain - When adjusting daily dose upward, increase the long-acting preferably, not the short-acting - Don't base long-acting conversion on documented short-acting dose.
-Verify actual stable dose (i.e. daily morphine equivalents taken over 72-120 hours) - Always have a bowel regimen in place at the initiation of all opioid therapy
+- · Be aware of FDA guidelines for caution in use of long acting/extended release opioids - - Be aware of 2018 Medicare Part D changes as noted on page 15 - Long-acting opioids should be scheduled, never PRN - When converting from a short-acting to a long-acting opioid, make sure to account for incomplete cross-tolerance - When transitioning, only convert approximately 60% of the total daily morphine equivalents to a long-acting form, leave the remaining approximately 40% for short-acting opioids for breakthrough pain - $\cdot \quad \text{When adjusting daily dose upward, increase the long-acting preferably, not the short-acting} \\$ - Don't base long-acting conversion on documented short-acting dose.
+Verify actual stable dose (i.e. daily morphine equivalents taken over 72-120 hours) - · Always have a bowel regimen in place at the initiation of all opioid therapy